 Louisiana Tech University Arboretum is not affiliated with AmericanTowns Media

 What hits the spot on a hot, humid Louisiana day?
 A smoothie, of course!
-Fortunately, Louisiana isn’t lacking in fantastic smoothie shops.
-From the PB&J smoothie at The Juicery to the… Read More
+Fortunately, Louisiana isn't lacking in fantastic smoothie shops.
+Check out these best smoothie places in… Read More